Guide to Health Care Insurance for Long Stay Visas

 When visiting France and Europe, travellers should choose insurance that suits their needs and health requirements.
 This is especially important for people who may have pre-existing conditions or families with young children.
 There are many articles and topics available on our French blog where you can search by topic, for example; Paris, chateau or driving in France.

-Finally we recommend that you take a moment to visit our pages about emergency contact numbers when holidaying or staying in France, as well as learn about the phone system and French telephone numbers before you leave.
-“Un homme avertit en vaut deux”, as they say….
-Bon voyage.
+Finally we recommend that you take a moment to visit our guides about emergency contact numbers when holidaying or staying in France, as well as learn about the phone system and telephone numbers before you leave.
+“Un homme avertit en vaut deux”, as they say… And don’t forget to secure competitive euro rates, you could even receive vouchers for some of your favourite brands to spend when shopping on your travels, courtesy of our currency partners’ exclusive voucher offer.

-We hope this is useful, for more information visit our main French insurance page and get in touch by email if you wish to be contacted by one of our experienced English-speaking insurance experts.
+We hope this is useful, for more information visit our insurance page, our complete guide to living in France and get in touch by email if you wish to be contacted by one of our experienced English-speaking experts.